iZemil/job/interview/questions/reactjs/virtual-dom.md

 ## Is the Shadow DOM the same as the Virtual DOM?

 No, they are different.
 The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.
 The virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.

+## What is reconciliation?

+When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
+When they are not equal, React will update the DOM.
+This process is called _reconciliation_.